Mind-Surfer/openvpn-qbittorrent/README.md

 You need two directories on the host: -

 1. A configuration directory
-   1. This directory is going to host you qBittorrent configuration and your OpenVPN configuration file
+   1. This directory is going to hold your qBittorrent configuration and your OpenVPN configuration file
 2. A torrent directory
    1. As implied, this directory will hold your torrent files